bluesky/ophyd/docs/source/explanations/area-detector.rst

 .. warning

-   When making new detector classes the ``Trigger`` class must come first in the inheretance or the default ``Device`` trigger method will be used instead of the trigger method from the trigger mix in.
+   When making new detector classes the ``Trigger`` class must come first in the inheritance or the default ``Device`` trigger method will be used instead of the trigger method from the trigger mix in.